Barry Goldwater Scholarship

 National Final Deadline: January 25, 2019 (5pm CST)

 The Foundation Trustees award up to 300 Goldwater Scholarships to sophomores and juniors who demonstrate academic excellence and intend to pursue research careers in mathematics, the natural sciences, or engineering.
 This competitive scholarship covers eligible expenses for undergraduate tuition, fees, books, and room and board, up to a maximum of $7,500 annually.

 Candidates must be nominated by the Office of Undergraduate Research's selection committee to apply for the award.
 The UH Goldwater nominating committee may nominate up to four (4) candidates.
-Contact the Office of Undergraduate Research for more information.
+Contact Dr. Jennifer Asmussen at the Office of Undergraduate Research for more information.

 Eligible candidates should: